simonw/shot-scraper/docs/contributing.md

 # Contributing

+The GitHub repository for this project is [simonw/shot-scraper](https://github.com/simonw/shot-scraper).

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment:
 ```bash
 cd shot-scraper